 In evaluating these investments, there are now two tests utilized to determine if any of the Company's control investments are considered significant subsidiaries; the investment and the income significant tests.
 The asset significant test was eliminated under the new rules.
-Rule 3.09 of Regulation S-X, as interpreted by the SEC, requires the Company to include separate audited financial statements of any unconsolidated majority-owned subsidiary in this filing if the subsidiary investment value exceeds 20% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 50% of the Company's total investments at fair value.
-Rule 4-08(g) of Regulation S-X requires summarized financial information of an unconsolidated subsidiary where the Company owns more than 25% of the voting securities or is otherwise controlled by the Company in this filing if it does not qualify under Rule 3.09 of Regulation S-X and if the subsidiary investment value exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the subsidiary investment value exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's total investments at fair value.
+Rule 3-09 of Regulation S-X, as interpreted by the SEC, requires the Company to include separate audited financial statements of any unconsolidated majority-owned subsidiary in this filing if the subsidiary investment value exceeds 20% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 5% of the Company's total investments at fair value.
+Rule 4-08(g) of Regulation S-X requires summarized financial information of an unconsolidated subsidiary where the Company owns more than 25% of the voting securities or is otherwise controlled by the Company in this filing if it does not qualify under Rule 3.09 of Regulation S-X and if the subsidiary investment value exceeds 10% of the Company's total investments at fair value, the income from the subsidiary investment exceeds 80% of the Company's change in net assets resulting from operations, or the income from the subsidiary investment exceeds 10% of the Company's change in net assets resulting from operations and the subsidiary investment value exceeds 5% of the Company's total investments at fair value.

-The Company has determined that Rockfish Seafood Grill, Inc., a majority owned or control investment, was considered a significant subsidiary at the 20% level at December 31, 2021 as prescribed under Rule 3-09 of Regulation S-X. The Company has included the audited financial statements of Rockfish Seafood Grill, Inc. for the year ended December 29, 2021.
+The Company has determined that Rockfish Seafood Grill, Inc., a majority owned or control investment, was considered a significant subsidiary at the 20% level at December 31, 2022 as prescribed under Rule 3-09 of Regulation S-X. The Company has included the audited financial statements of Rockfish Seafood Grill, Inc. for the year ended December 28, 2022.
 See "Item 15.
 Exhibits And Financial Statement Schedules."